dustinpw/dustinpw/README.md

 I have experience leading and managing the procurement functions of a broad range of projects as well as conducting data analyses that provide insights crucial for business decision-making.
 ## Current Project

-_This is what I am currently working on:_

 #### xxxx
 - **_Skills demonstrated:_** Data Cleaning